FrankThonig/TestCase.Selenium.Grid/README.md

 ##### *`ResultsPage`* class

-The `ResultsPage` class represents the results website.
+The `ResultsPage` class represents the results web site.
 Following are the web elements relevant to the test case:

 - results list